Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

-Furthermore, we demonstrated that the hybrid network architecture enhances generalization and advances the finetuning.
+Furthermore, we demonstrated that the physics-informed hybrid network architecture enhanced generalization and advanced rapid adaptation.
 An ablation study investigating the impact of the self-supervised learning branch was presented in Fig.\ref{fig-finetunedET2d} c and d.
-Both the base model (without self-supervised learning branch) and the hybrid model were trained on the 60X dataset and subsequently fine-tuned on the 100X dataset.
-Visually, the hybrid model regained its axial-resolution enhancement capability within 5 epochs during fine-tuning, whereas the base model required more than 20 epochs, as shown in Fig. \ref{fig-finetunedET2d}c (the full images are provided in Supplementary Information Fig. S2).
-Statistical comparison in Fig. \ref{fig-finetunedET2d}d revealed the hybrid model initially achieved higher average MS-SSIM (to TIRF GT in the test dataset) and converged faster to a superior final value, reinforcing our conclusion.
+Both the baseline architecture model (without self-supervised learning branch) and the hybrid architecture model were trained on the 60X dataset and subsequently fine-tuned on the 100X dataset.
+Visually, the hybrid model regained its axial-resolution enhancement capability within 5 epochs during fine-tuning, whereas the baseline model required more than 20 epochs, as shown in Fig. \ref{fig-finetunedET2d}c (the full images are provided in Supplementary Information Fig. S2).
+Statistical comparison in Fig. \ref{fig-finetunedET2d}d revealed the hybrid model initially achieved higher average MS-SSIM (to experimental measured TIRF in the test dataset) and converged faster to a superior final value, reinforcing our conclusion.
 Ablation experiments conducted on networks with different model sizes (represented by S2, S1, S0 in Fig. \ref{fig-finetunedET2d}d) consistently corroborated the above findings, underscoring the hybrid model's strong transferability and superior generalization capacity.

 Axial resolution enhancement was further validated on images of stained human brain tissue sections (Fig. \ref{fig-finetunedET2d}e).
-Comparative analysis of ET2dNet implementations (60X vs. 100X) on z-stack (containing two 0.75 µm axial spacing slices) revealed critical performance differences.
+Comparative analysis of ET2dNet implementations (60X vs 100X) on z-stack (containing two 0.75 µm axial spacing slices) revealed critical performance differences.
 While the 60X model provided partial background suppression, the fine-tuned 100X model substantially eliminated out-of-focus signals.
 Notably, two microfilaments (indicated by green and blue arrows) located at the 0 µm and 0.75 µm planes exhibited cross-plane interference in EPI images.
 As evidenced by intensity profiles (Fig. \ref{fig-finetunedET2d}e), both confocal microscopy and ET2dNet 60X failed to resolve these structures, whereas ET2dNet 100X successfully isolated the overlapping signals.
-This demonstrated ET2dNet's capability to surpass conventional confocal microscopy in axial-resolution, delivering effective optical sectioning below the diffraction limit.
+This also demonstrated cTIRF can provide stronger optical sectioning than conventional confocal in our tested conditions.